2is10/selectionchange-polyfill/README.md

 to disable it.
 Both functions take an optional `DOMDocument` argument, defaulting to `window.document`.

-Handlers for the `selectionchange` event should be registered on the document element.
-The event is not cancellable carries no information about the previous or current selection.
+Handlers for the `selectionchange` event should be registered on the document.
+The event is not cancellable and carries no information about the previous or current selection.

 ```HTML
 <script src="selectionchange.js"></script>